-The audit did not disclose any findings required to be reported under Generally Accepted Government Auditing Standards, except as follows:
+- The audit disclosed the following significant deficiency required to be reported under Generally Accepted Government Auditing Standards, except as follows:

-Finding 2012-1
+Finding 2013-1

 During our audit, we noted that the Fire District does not maintain an adequate segregation of duties due to limited personnel.
 The functions of handling cash and preparation of cash receipts and cash disbursements books are performed by one individual.
 This is not unusual in operations the size of the Fire District, but management should constantly be aware of this condition and realize the concentration of duties and responsibility in a limited number of individuals is not desirable from a control point of view.